Air Fryer Turkey Meatballs

 Storage instructions

-To store.
-Place leftover cooked meatballs in a shallow container and store them in the refrigerator for up to 5 days.
+To store: Store cooked meatballs in an airtight container in the refrigerator for 4-5 days.

 ground turkey meatballs air fryer.